(See also Overview of Dislocations.)

 Doctors can usually identify a dislocated knee when they examine the joint.
 However, x-rays are taken from several angles.
 Unless the knee has slipped back into place on its own, x-rays can confirm the diagnosis.
 X-rays can also identify fractures.

 To determine whether arteries are damaged, doctors check for a pulse in the lower leg, usually several times over a period of time.
 They may also compare blood pressure in the affected leg with that in the arm.
-If symptoms and findings clearly indicate that arteries are damaged, no further tests are needed.
-However, if the evidence is not clear, CT angiography (see CT angiography), arteriography (angiography of the arteries—see Angiography), or ultrasonography (see Ultrasonography) may be done to check for damage.
+However, CT angiography is the best way to check for damage to arteries after the knee is dislocated.

 If arteries are not damaged, doctors gently move the joint to determine how badly the ligaments are damaged.